badal-io/airflow2-local-ci-cd/README.md

   - For Linux/Mac run:  `./helpers/scripts/init_linux-macos.sh`

-  - For Windows:  right click on the `init_windows.bat` file  ---> run as administrator
+  - For Windows:  right click on the `init_windows.bat` file  ---> Run as administrator

 ## Commands for operations & maintenance: ##